polatengin/azure-nodejs-sdk-websitemanagement-issue/README.md

 # azure-nodejs-sdk-websitemanagement-issue

+This repo is for explaining and following the issue I was created at [WebSiteManagementClient class or the documentation needs fix #4395](https://github.com/Azure/azure-sdk-for-js/issues/4395)

 There is an issue with the documentation or the API surface of the WebsiteManagement class of the Azure NodeJs SDK

 - **Package Name**: @azure/arm-appservice